helmedeiros/bre-go/docs/architecture/decisions/0035-indexed-negation-and-value-expression-syntax.md

 A second open question for v0.10.0: **CSV-shaped rule sources can't express operators positionally.** A CSV row has one cell per dimension; the cell contains the rule's value constraint for that dimension.
-The parity target's deployments encode operators inside the cell value: `!flight` (negation), `flight|train` (alternatives), `*` (wildcard).
+Decision-table CSV conventions encode operators inside the cell value: `!flight` (negation), `flight|train` (alternatives), `*` (wildcard).
 Today our CSV loader has no way to translate these into typed Conditions; callers have to write per-cell parsing